Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state

 It should be noted that the problem of divergences are not inherent in gravitational field theory, but a defect inherited from quantum field theory.
-In other words even in the Minkowsky space-time the quantization of the field theory results in divergences which have to be removed arbitrarily, if possible, in order to preserve the compatibility with actual physical measurement.
+In other words, even in the Minkowsky space-time, the quantization of the field theory results in divergences which have to be removed arbitrarily, if possible, in order to preserve the compatibility with actual physical measurement.
 In the case of the general relativity, however, one can not eliminate the divergences, i.e. the theory is non-renormalizable.
-Clearly this defect is direct result of the quantization method used.
-We have shown that this anomaly in the QFT disappear in a new version of indefinite metric field quantization or "Krein" space quantization.
+We have discussed that this anomaly in the QFT disappears in Krein space quantization in the one-loop approximation.

-This "Krein" space quantization, for the first time, was applied to the minimally coupled scalar field in de Sitter space \cite{ta97,dere,gareta1}.
-It was proved that a covariant quantization of the minimally coupled scalar field in de Sitter space demands addition of the negative frequency solutions of the field equation (or negative norm states) in order to eliminate infra-red and ultraviolet divergences, which maintain causality.
-In our method, unlike other indefinite metric quantizations which used in gauge QFT, the "un-physical states" may have positive norms but their energies or frequencies are negative.
-An example is the spinor field in QFT that its negative energy states have positive norms \cite{fotaza12}.
-Precisely for this reason that we are using quotation marks for Krein {\it i.e.} "Krein" quantization.